FLIRT: Feedback Loop In-context Red Teaming: Abstract

 \section{Abstract}

 \textit{\textbf{Warning:} this paper contains content that may be inappropriate or offensive}. \\ As generative models become available for public use in various applications, testing and analyzing vulnerabilities of these models has become a priority.
-Here we propose an automatic {\em red teaming} framework that evaluates a given model and exposes its vulnerabilities against unsafe and inappropriate content generation.
+In this work, we propose an automatic {\em red teaming} framework that evaluates a given black-box model and exposes its vulnerabilities against unsafe and inappropriate content generation.
 Our framework uses in-context learning in a feedback loop to red team models and trigger them into unsafe content generation.
-We propose different in-context attack strategies to automatically learn effective and diverse adversarial prompts for text-to-image models.
-Our experiments demonstrate that compared to baseline approaches, our proposed strategy is significantly more effective in exposing vulnerabilities in Stable Diffusion (SD) model, even when the latter is enhanced with safety features.
-Furthermore, we demonstrate that the proposed framework is effective for red teaming text-to-text models, resulting in significantly higher toxic response generation rate compared to previously reported numbers.
+In particular, taking text-to-image models as target models, we explore different feedback mechanisms to automatically learn effective and diverse adversarial prompts.
+Our experiments demonstrate that even with enhanced safety features, Stable Diffusion (SD) models are vulnerable to our adversarial prompts, raising concerns on their robustness in practical uses.
+Furthermore, we demonstrate that the proposed framework is effective for red teaming text-to-text models.